 You need a Cinque Terre card to hike the blue path.
 We purchased our daily Cinque Terre card for € 7.50 at the start of the trail, but you can also purchase one in the train station.

 Since Corniglia is nestled high atop the cliffs, you need to trek the 365 steps from the train station to the village.
 This can be a plus or a minus depending how you look at it, but here, the rewards for hard work paid off.
+We didn’t let this deter us, and it actually became one of the reasons we think Corniglia is the best town to stay in the Cinque Terre.
 Trekking down the steps in the morning, we had beautiful views of the sea, sky, and lush hillside.
-At night, I tried not to trip as I stared up at the big dipper (you can see stars here!), or zig zagged trying to catch the fireflies (my first time seeing these guys!).
+At night, I tried not to trip as I stared up at the big dipper (you can see stars here!).
+There were even the little blinking lights of fireflies guiding us up the steps.

-For your initial arrival with luggage, or if you’re simply not feeling up for the stairs, there is a bus that runs from the train station to the village from about 7:30am to 7:30pm.
+For your initial arrival with luggage, or if you’re simply not feeling up for the stairs, there is a bus that runs from the train station to the center of the village from about 7:30am to 7:30pm.
 It goes back and forth all day.
-It costs € 1.50 if you buy your bus ticket in the train station, or € 2.50 if you buy your ticket directly from the bus driver.
+Buy the bus ticket ahead of time in the train station.
+It costs € 1.50 from the station and € 2.50 if you wait to buy it onboard the bus.

-Alberto Gelateria has the best gelato in The Cinque Terre.
+If great food is high on your list of criteria when trying to decide where to stay in the Cinque Terre, then Corniglia does not disappoint.
+Especially when it comes to gelato.
+Alberto Gelateria has the best gelato in the Cinque Terre.
 We consume copious amounts a lot of gelato, so we feel comfortable stating this as fact.
-Alberto uses ingredients grown right on Corniglia’s own hillside for flavors like basil, honey and lemon (check out the size of those lemons!).
+Alberto uses ingredients grown right on Corniglia’s own hillside for flavors like basil, honey and lemon (check out the size of those lemons in the picture below).
 Plus, they’re open late, so we could satisfy our craving at 11pm.

 We unknowingly were pawns in the gelato wars that are apparently taking place in Corniglia.
 We initially followed a local vendor’s recommendation to try the first gelato shop in Corniglia, and after rude service and subpar gelato, we were scratching our heads as to why someone would recommend that place.
 If we have a bad experience, we usually just don’t mention, but from our experience and others, it sounds like an ongoing battle between the gelaterias.
 So if someone tries to persuade to you venture from Alberto’s, just know they’ve taken sides, and it’s not yours.
 Gelato in Italy is kind of a holy experience, so we wouldn’t want you to have a bad one.